DanielK110/COP2006Project/README.md

 Reporting an Issue: Bugs and other software issues can be reported on the Issues tab of this github repository.

-Contributions: If you wish to help out with the development of this project, please be sure to submit a pull request
+Contributions: If you wish to help out with the development of this project, please be sure to submit a pull request Requirements for acceptable contiubtions:
+Should be written in suitable C++ code, as according to https://google.github.io/styleguide/cppguide.html